kirandeepkaurkiran64-sys/Induction_response/README.md

 The seniors taught us about operators and if-else statements, and they gave us tasks after each topic.
 This really helped us understand better
 #### 2:30 to 3:30
 ### Chemistry Lecture by Prof. Karan Bhalla
-This is the 2nd lecture by Karan Bhalla sir.
-He teach us the syllabus and starts 1st chapter.
-I really enjoy learning chemistry .
-He was helping each and every students with their doubts.
+This was the second lecture by Karan Bhalla sir, in which he taught us the syllabus and began the first chapter.
+I really enjoy learning chemistry, and he helped every student with their doubts.
 ## Day 8 (8th August 2025)
 #### 9:00 to 10:30
 ### BEEE Lecture by Prof. Simranjeet Kaur
 Mam started the syllabus of physics with terminology and get us freash through 12th syllabus
 #### 10:30 to 11:30
 ### Lecture by Prof. Jaswant Singh
+Prof. Jaswant Singh was really kind.
+His session was interactive—he began by asking why we chose IT and then discussed some basic terms related to technology and coding that the students shared
 #### 11:30 to 12:00
 ### Lecture by Seniors related to proficiency test
+They informed us about our performance in the proficiency test, pointed out our mistakes, and encouraged us to do better on the next one.
 ## Day 9 (11th August 2025)
 #### 9:30 to 10:30
 ### Math 1 Lecture by Pragya Mam
+The first math lecture was great.
+Ma'am introduced us to the syllabus, explained how the marks are distributed, and then began teaching the first chapter.
 #### 10:30 to 11:30
 ### Chemistry Lecture by Amanpreet kaur Sodhi Mam
 #### 11:30 to 12:30 Break